-This fee increase will be used to meet escalating costs for student services at U. T. El Paso and to maintain the quality and availability of essential services for students.
+The proposed 10% fee increase does not require a student vote but has been discussed with the U. T. El Paso Student Services Fee Advisory Committee.
+The increase will be used to meet increasing costs for student services at U. T. El Paso and to maintain quality and availability of essential services for students.